Request a Quote

 Individuals of below 12 years are restricted from Chimpanzee trekking in Rwanda.
 All visitors are required to present their passports upon securing the permits at RDB and at the park on the day of tracking.

 What to pack for Chimpanzee trekking in Nyungwe Forest National Park

-• Binoculars to spot the Chimpanzees at a distant range or even those up in trees.
-They can at the same time be used for bird watching.
+- Binoculars to spot the Chimpanzees at a distant range or even those up in trees.
+They can as well be used for bird watching.

-Other things to do in Nyungwe after Chimpanzee trekking
+Other things to do in Nyungwe Forest Park after Chimpanzee trekking

-Elsewhere, Chimpanzee trekking tours can be arranged in Uganda in places like Kibale Forest National Park, Budongo Forest in Murchison falls National Park, Kalinju Forest near Queen Elizabeth National Park and Kyambura Gorge in Queen Elizabeth Park.
+Elsewhere, Chimpanzee trekking tours can be arranged in Uganda in places like Kibale National Park, Budongo Forest in Murchison falls National Park, Kalinju Forest near Queen Elizabeth National Park, Kyambura Gorge in Queen Elizabeth Park and Ngamba Island Chimpanzee Sanctuary.
 When it comes to chimpanzee trekking in Uganda or Rwanda, Uganda’s Kibale forest has an edge over Nyungwe Forest National Park.
 Kibale has the highest population of Chimpanzees worldwide.